FortuneN/FineCodeCoverage/README.md

 For now this is opt in.
 In the future Fine Code Coverage will determine the appropriate driver.
 Please consult [coverlet docs](https://github.com/coverlet-coverage/coverlet/blob/master/Documentation/VSTestIntegration.md) for version support.

-**Note that it is unnecessary to add the nuget coverlet.collector package as FCC internally supplies coverlet.collector 3.0.3**
+**Note that it is unnecessary to add the nuget coverlet.collector package as FCC internally supplies it.**

 Fine Code Coverage will use the Data Collector driver under two circumstances :
 1) You are testing with runsettings that contains the coverlet collector ( and not disabled)